 So, looking at these estimates above, we are looking at $745 for a basic trad climbing rack with a set of nuts, a handful of the most used cams, a safe number of alpine draws and some equipment to build anchors and a nut tool.

-Further along you might want to look into buying another harness, as trad harnesses are lighter, comfier and have more gear loops to accommodate all your newly acquired babies.Other optional gear you could get are a climbing pack, climbing gloves for crack climbing or some more comfy shoes for trad climbing.
+Further along you might want to look into buying another harness that is a bit comfier and have more gear loops to accommodate all your newly acquired babies.Other optional gear you could get are a climbing pack, crack climbing gloves for crack climbing or some more comfy shoes for trad climbing.

 How much does a trad rack weigh?